-Apple is sponsoring the Neural Information Processing Systems Conference (NeurIPS), which will be held in New Orleans, Louisiana from November 28 to December 9.
+Apple sponsored the Neural Information Processing Systems Conference (NeurIPS), which was held in New Orleans, Louisiana from November 28 to December 9.
 NeurIPS is a global conference focused on fostering the exchange of research on neural information processing systems in their biological, technological, mathematical, and theoretical aspects.

 Monday November 28

 - 3:00 - 4:00 PM CST in Theater A

 - Miguel Angel Bautista Martin